myselfvanshu/Taskify/README.md

-# Daily – task management app
+# Tasker – task management app

 Daily is a task management app with statistical analysis of various types of tasks